wowjeeez/fxLinter/README.md

 1. Clone this repository
 2. Inside that folder run `yarn`
 3. After you installad all the dependencies, run `yarn build-fivem`
-4. Start the resource using `start fxLinter`
+4. Start the resource using `start fxlinter`

 # API